potatochick2020/Sudoku-core/README.md

 - [ ] documentation

 Provide Documentation on each function on what it does.
-Please also provide documentation on elaboration on the algorithm especially for 'SudokuSolution()' and 'initialize()'
+Please also provide documentation on elaboration on the algorithm especially for *SudokuSolution()* and *initialize()*

 # How to start contribute